MoritzSchaller/mirelo/README.md

         * YamNet: tiny model, ideal for CPU
     * Verification Dataset with speech and music labels necessary
         * AudioSet fits the bill
-        * Use subset of test split only
+        * Use subset of test split only (because YamNet was trained on AudioSet)
         * Find thresholds for speech and music scores from score historgrams (see thresholds.py)
-    * Try CLAP model
+    * Try CLAP model (see clap branch)
         * Audio and text embeddings with cosine similarity between them
         * Labels don't change -> precompute text embeddings on init
         * Label separation ends up beeing really bad (see histogram_clap.svg)